ZhgChg.Li

 Official Documentation

-Return Content: None, return status 200 indicates a successful write!
+Response content: None, a 200 status code indicates a successful write!

-The APP responds to the corresponding status and it’s done!
+The app responds accordingly to the respective status, and it’s done!

 Backend Supplement:

-Since I can’t provide backend implementation and not everyone knows PHP, here is a pure iOS (Swift) example that handles backend tasks (generating JWT, sending data to Apple) directly in the APP for reference!
+Since I cannot provide backend implementation and not everyone knows PHP, here is a pure iOS (Swift) example that handles the backend tasks (JWT creation, sending data to Apple) directly within the app for your reference!

-You can simulate all content without writing backend code.
+You can simulate and execute all content without writing any backend code.

-⚠ Please note for testing and demonstration purposes only, not recommended for production environment
+⚠ Please note This is for testing demonstration only and is not recommended for production use

-Special thanks to Ethan Huang for providing CupertinoJWT which supports generating JWT content within the iOS APP!
+Here, I want to thank Ethan Huang for his great CupertinoJWT library that supports generating JWT format content within iOS apps!

 Main Demo Code and Interface: